JudahWilson/BasketballStatsHunter/PerGameStats/README.md

 # TODO

-- OT stats not recorded (team and player)
-  - django model added but not db
 - evey player is flaged as starting (playergamestats)
-- games.season_br_id is only able to be populated thanks to corrections/populate_season_br_id_to_games.py, rather than hunter.js
+- games.season_br_id is only able to be populated thanks to corrections/populate_season_br_id_to_games.py, so update hunter.js eventually
   - populate season_br_id to games recently loaded?

-pgs.py is the entry point for this script

 # What data is a available when